LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/terminal-basics/terminal-basics-tutorial.rst

 ``man`` is your best friend.
 Running ``man <command>`` gives you a manual entry of what that command does, what options it takes, and more documentation than you could ever need.
 It's so thorough, it makes this guide blush.
-Any command you think you may need but you're not sure how to use it, or maybe you want to do something specific and are wondering if there's a specialized option for it, use ``man`` to get more info!
+Any command you think you may need, but you're not sure how to use it, or maybe you want to do something specific and are wondering if there's a specialized option for it, use ``man`` to get more info!